mikedelgaudio/tipsy/README.md

 - [x] Remove UI State for local useState to save dispatch steps
 - [x] Migrate all icons to React SVG components and use new CSS classes to colorize
 - [x] Ensure math for irrational decimals rounds up (RESOLVED BY num.toFixed())
+- [x] Icons need various colors / new color scheme

 ### Next steps

 - [ ] Handle scenario where adding food items triggers toast too many times
+- [ ] Ensure input fields are a11y safe and in a form
 - [ ] Protect names from bad string input
+- [ ] Create docker build and push GitHub Action to deploy alpha site

 ### Future ideas

-- [ ] Ensure input fields are a11y safe and in a form
 - [ ] Add undo functionality
 - [ ] Refactor CSS into CSS Modules
-- [ ] Icons need various colors / new color scheme
 - [ ] Add About or Walkthrough Section
 - [ ] Add https://reactjs.org/docs/error-boundaries.html
 - [ ] Save session / state to local storage
 - [ ] Ability to split an item with a person
 - [ ] Ability to share a link for 1 week
 - [ ] Ensure wording between delete/remove is consistent UX
-- [ ] Refactor how state is updated, is recalculate a side effect?
+- [ ] Refactor how state is updated, is recalculate a side effect use thunks?
-- [ ] Create docker build and push GitHub Action to deploy alpha site